Predicting internet addiction in teenagers according to the parenting styles, the family emotional atmosphere, and marital conflict between parents

 Abstract

-Aim: The aim of this study was to predict Internet addiction in teenagers based on parenting styles, family emotional atmosphere and marital conflict of parents.
+Objective: The aim of this study was to predict Internet addiction in teenagers based on parenting styles, family emotional atmosphere, and marital conflict of parents.

-Method and material: The research method was descriptive-correlational.
-The statistical population of the present study included all second year high school students in public high schools of the city of Ardabil in the academic years of 2021-2022.
-375students were selected by multi-stage cluster sampling method.
-Data were collected using the Internet Addiction Questionnaire (2010), Parenting Styles Questionnaire (2002), Affective Family Atmosphere Questionnaire (2013) and Marital Conflict Scale (1986).
-Data analysis was done using SPSS- 25 software, Pearson correlation coefficient and multiple regression.
+Methods: The research method was descriptive-correlational.
+The statistical population of the present study included all second-year high school students in public high schools in the city of Ardabil during the academic year of 2021-2022.
+375 students were selected by a multi-stage cluster sampling method.
+Data were collected using the Internet Addiction Questionnaire (2010), Parenting Styles Questionnaire (2002), Affective Family Atmosphere Questionnaire (2013), and Marital Conflict Scale (1986).
+Data analysis was done using SPSS- 25 software, the Pearson correlation coefficient, and multiple regression.

-Conclusion: The results showed that parenting styles, family emotional atmosphere and marital conflict of parents play an important role in predicting teenagers' internet addiction.
-Therefore, it is recommended psychologists and school counselors to hold workshops with the aim of reducing and preventing internet addiction among teenagers.
+Conclusion: The results showed that parenting styles, family emotional atmosphere, and marital conflict of parents play an important role in predicting teenagers' internet addiction.
+Therefore, it is recommended that psychologists and school counselors hold workshops with the aim of reducing and preventing internet addiction among teenagers.

 Keywords